pitastrudl/wekanwiki/Features.md

 Kanban

 * Boards: List of all your public and private boards, board shortcuts at top of page
-* Members: Invite new member, permissions Admin/Normal/Comment only, drag-drop to assign to task
+* Members: Invite new member, permissions Admin/Normal/Comment only, drag-drop member to assign to task
 * Cards: Description, Customizable Labels, Checklists, Attachment images and files, Comments
+* Multi-selection => Checkmark select cards => drag-drop all selected to some list
 * Markdown in card description and comments
 * Filtered views